At the Aldwych Theatre...

 At the Dominion Theatre...

 Opening on Tuesday 16 September, the musical considered by many to be Andrew Lloyd Webber andTim Rice’s masterpiece will play for 55 performances only in the West End, with musical theatre and pop iconMarti Pellow playing Che, and extraordinarily talented newcomer Madalena Alberto in the title role.

 West End Heroes

-On Sunday 23rd June 2013 Dominion Events presented the first annual West End Heroes gala performance in aid of Help for Heroes at the Dominion theatre…
+Shows and Stars of the West End collaborate with the UK’s finest Military Musicians to bring you this unique gala performance in aid of Help for Heroes at the Dominion theatre…

 Make it a Christmas you’ll never forget with this spectacular festive feel-good musical based on the much loved movie classic!